Patrick Mofokeng: Career

-In 1997 he made acting debut with the TV movie Pride of Africa.
+In 1997 he made his acting debut with the TV movie Pride of Africa.
 In 1998, he appeared in Jackie Chan's film Who Am I where he played a minor role as 'Village Hunter'.
 In 2008 he acted in the film Surprise and played the role of 'Gerald Judge'.
 Meanwhile, he won the Golden Horn Award for the Best Actor in a TV Drama for his role in The Provider in 2007.
 He also won the award for the Best TV drama for the serial When we were black.

 In 2005, he played the role 'King Sibiya' in the television drama Zone 14.
 The role became highly popular.
 Apart from that, he played guest appearances in the television serials Backstage and Yizo Yizo, Scandal!, and Isidingo.
 In the popular serial Scandal!, he played the role 'Mlungisi Ngema'.
 He also starred in the second film The Good Provider in 2006, where he played the leading role of 'Solomon Sithole'.
 In 2011, he played the supportive role of 'Jimmy' in the eleventh season of the SABC1 AIDS drama series Soul City.
 In 2020, he starred in the South African Netflix original series Blood & Water.